JINHXu/hate-speech-annotation/label_studio_instructions.md

 > NOTE: For Label Studio 1.7.2 you have to to confirm the dependencies libpq-dev and python3-dev are installed.
 As an example, to install on a Debian-based distro:
 > `sudo apt install libpq-dev python3-dev`

+> DEBUG: turn off any VPN services in case the backend does not response properly.

 1. `pip install label-studio`
 2. `label-studio start`
 3. Open the Label Studio UI at http://localhost:8080.